What does poorly differentiated mean?

-Pathologists use the word differentiated to describe the difference between the cancer cells and the surrounding normal, health cells (non-cancerous) cells.
-Poorly differentiated cells look very abnormal compared to normal cells.
+Pathologists use the term poorly differentiated to describe tumours made up of cancer cells that look very abnormal compared to normal cells, non-cancerous cells.
 Cancer cells can be described as poorly differentiated based on their shape, size, or colour.

 Pathologists use the word differentiated in their report because not all cancers look the same.
 Some cancers look very similar to normal, healthy cells while others look very different.

 Pathologists commonly use five levels to describe these changes: